 Enter the period in the date fields and click on Search.
-Select Video / JPEG, and then each video/image file on the microSD/SD card will be listed in the recording list.
-The maximum file size is 60 MB/per file.
+Select Video / JPEG, and then each video/image file on the storage medium will be listed in the recording list.
+The maximum file size is 60 MB/per file

-When the recording mode is set as Always (consecutive recording) and the microSD/SD card recording is also allowed to be enabled by events triggered, once events occur, the system will immediately implement events recording to the memory card.
+When the recording mode is set as Always (consecutive recording) and the storage medium recording is also allowed to be enabled by events triggered, once events occur, the system will immediately implement events recording to the memory card.
 After the recording of the events are finished, the camera will return to the regular recording mode.